pdee/pdee/doc/commands-python-mode.rst

 Indent and move one line forward to next indentation.
 Returns column of line reached.

-If `py-kill-empty-line' is non-nil, delete an empty line.
+If ‘py-kill-empty-line’ is non-nil, delete an empty line.
 When closing a form, use py-close-block et al, which will move and indent likewise.
 With M-x universal argument just indent.